Opus10/django-pgtrigger/docs/commands.rst

 no arguments, any triggers that were previously installed by ``django-pgtrigger`` but no longer in the codebase will be pruned.

-You can provide trigger URIs as arguments to install specific triggers.
+You can provide trigger URIs as arguments to install specific triggers or filter triggers on a database with the ``--database`` argument.
 Trigger URIs can be found with the ``manage.py pgtrigger ls`` command.

 uninstall